 Concepts in Kubeflow Pipelines

-This page describes the most important concepts used within the Kubeflow Pipelines service.
+This page describes the most important concepts used within the Kubeflow Pipelines platform.

-A building block in the pipeline template; self-contained user code that performs one step in the pipeline, such as data preprocessing, data transformation, model training, and so on.
+A self-contained set of code that performs one step in the pipeline, such as data preprocessing, data transformation, model training, and so on.
 You must package your component as a Docker image.
 See the guide to building your own components.

 A workspace where you can try different configurations of your pipelines.
-You can use experiments to organize your runs to logical groups.
-Experiments can contain arbitrary runs, and you can add recurring runs there as well.
+You can use experiments to organize your runs into logical groups.
+Experiments can contain arbitrary runs, including recurring runs.

 A single execution of a pipeline.
 Runs comprise an immutable log of all experiments that you attempt, and are designed to be self-contained to allow for reproducibility.
-You can track the progress of a run by looking at its details page on the Kubeflow Pipelines UI, where you can see its runtime graph, as well as output artifacts and logs for each of its steps.
+You can track the progress of a run by looking at its details page on the Kubeflow Pipelines UI, where you can see the runtime graph, output artifacts, and logs for each step in the run.

 A repeatable run of a pipeline.
-The configuration for a recurring run includes a copy of a pipeline with all fields (parameters) specified, plus a run trigger.
-You can start a recurring run inside any experiment, and it will periodically start a new copy of the run config.
+The configuration for a recurring run includes a copy of a pipeline with all parameter values specified and a run trigger.
+You can start a recurring run inside any experiment, and it will periodically start a new copy of the run configuration.
 You can enable/disable the recurring run from the Kubeflow Pipelines UI.
 You can also specify the maximum number of concurrent runs, to limit the number of runs launched in parallel.
 This can be helpful if the pipeline is expected to run for a long period of time and is triggered to run frequently.

 - Periodic: for an interval-based scheduling of runs (for example: every 2 hours or every 45 minutes).

 An execution of one of the components in the pipeline.
-The relationship of a step to its component is much like that of a run to its pipeline: an instantiation relationship.
+The relationship between a step and its component is one of instantiation, much like the relationship between a run and its pipeline.
 In a complex pipeline, components can execute multiple times in loops, or conditionally after resolving an if/else like clause in the pipeline code.

-Artifacts are outputs emitted by the pipeline’s steps, which the Kubeflow pipelines UI understands, and can render as rich visualizations.
+Outputs emitted by the pipeline’s steps, which the Kubeflow Pipelines UI understands and can render as rich visualizations.
 It’s useful for pipeline components to include artifacts so that you can provide for performance evaluation, quick decision making for the run, or comparison across different runs.
-Artifacts also make it possible to understand how the pipeline’s different components work.
-This can range from a plain textual view of the data to rich interactive visualizations.
+Artifacts also make it possible to understand how the pipeline’s various components work.
+An artifact can range from a plain textual view of the data to rich interactive visualizations.